Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

-\subsection{Temporal analysis of planar Root-Mean-Square velocity}
+\subsection{Temporal analysis of planar root-mean-square velocity}

 As an illustration of the SHRED reconstruction capabilities of temporal dynamics, we show the time series of the planar RMS values for a single SHRED reconstruction case, in Fig.\ \ref{fig:rms_time_series}.
-The planes chosen are relatively close to the surface, 1~cm depth for the experimental cases ($0.21 L_{\infty}$ for E1 and $0.14\,L_{\infty}$ for E2), and planes at $0.2\,L_{\infty}$ depths for DNS cases S1 and S2.
-We observe a close correlation between the time series of the ground truth and the reconstruction.
-The normalized cross-correlation values with zero lag, are above $0.94$ for all cases except case E2, in which the correlation value is $0.89$.
-The values of $\urms$ are generally lower for the reconstructed fields than the ground truth, indicating some loss of turbulent kinetic energy.
-Notably the error in $\urms$ does not noticeably increase when intermittent high-intensity turbulent events occur, corresponding to sudden peaks in the RMS velocity.
+The planes chosen are relatively close to the surface, 1~cm depth for the experimental \replace{cases }{ flows } ($0.21 L_{\infty}$ for E1 and $0.14\,L_{\infty}$ for E2), and planes at $0.2\,L_{\infty}$ depths for DNS

+flow cases S1 and S2.
+We observe a \rjo{ close }{high degree of} correlation between the time series of the ground truth and the reconstruction.
+The normalized cross-correlation values with zero lag, are above $0.94$ for all \replace{cases except case }{ datasets except } E2, in which the correlation value is $0.89$.
+The values of $\urms$ are generally lower for the reconstructed fields than the ground truth, indicating some loss of \djo{ turbulent } kinetic energy \ajo{ , as discussed in \S \ref{sec:depth_error_results} } .
+Notably, the error in $\urms$ does not \rjo{ noticeably increase }{increase dramatically} when intermittent high-intensity turbulent events, \djo{ occur,} corresponding to sudden peaks in the RMS velocity \ajo{ , occur. }